 When visiting Alsace, I didn’t originally intend to learn about wine in the region.
 I had heard about the amazing architecture and delicious and unique food, so those were my priorities.
 After a few days, I realized that wine was an important part of what makes Alsace unique, too.

-I booked a tour with Ophorus Wine Tours, which operates throughout France.
-This is a review of my experience, accompanied with a very large lesson in Alsatian history, wine, and culture.
+I booked my Alsatian wine tour from Colmar with Ophorus Wine Tours, which operates throughout France.
+This is a review of my Alsace wine tour experience, accompanied with a very large lesson in Alsatian history, wine, and culture.

 Alsatian Culture & History

 History is great, but it can take a really long time to tell.
-This is especially true in a region like Alsace that has changed political hands many times.
+This is especially true in a region like Alsace which has changed political hands many times.

 In short, Alsace has in centuries past been part of both Germany and France.
 It sits right along the French-German border, currently part of France.
 It is the coldest part of France, located in the Northeast.
 This climate, along with the location of the Vosges mountains in the west, helps create a rain shadow and temperate microclimate that give the region its unique winemaking properties.